 Have a question, comment or looking for some information?
-Leave a comment or send an email to paul@mnheadhunter.com
+Send an email to paul@mnheadhunter.com

 Hey Paul,